Download Itinerary

 There are cafes, restaurants and several interesting old churches.
 We'll follow the main street to eventually come out at the sea with a stunning view of the coast.
 As we continue to walk around the village with the Aegean below, the ancient walls and the ruins of the Venetian fortress are above you.

-We continue to nearby Artemonas, a quiet village and the gem of Sifnos.
+After a break for lunch, we continue to nearby Artemonas, a quiet village and the gem of Sifnos.
 It owes its name to the worship of the goddess Artemis.
 The beautiful small settlement displays some of the most elegant traditional old mansions of Sifnos with verdant gardens.
 A stroll around the village is fascinating, with its unique Venetian and neoclassical architecture.
 Apart from typical mansions, we'll also see remarkable churches and monasteries.
 If you're craving a coffee break, the village also boast several excellent pastry shops and traditional bakeries.

 Overnight on Milos.